 Are You a Hospital Inpatient or Outpatient?
 Important Medicare Information Fulton County Health Assessment Fulton County Community Improvement Plan FCHC is accredited by the Joint Commission The Rainbow Hematology Oncology Treatment Center is accredited by

 FCHC Wound Care Center Continues to Grow Date: 5/16/2016

 FCHC Welcome New Director of Nursing Date: 5/10/2016

 New Wound Care and Hyperbaric Center Up & Running Date: 8/28/2015

-The FCHC Wound Care & Hyperbaric Center includes a comfortable waiting room, four treatment rooms, and a large room that houses the Hyperbaric Chamber.
-Munier Nazzal, MD, FCHC Vascular Surgeon, is the Medical Director.
-In addition to Dr. Nazzal and Program Director Karen Bauer, the facility has five other staff members: a safety director and technician in the Hyperbaric Chamber room, a lead nurse, wound care trained medical assistant, and a registration/precertification staff member.
+The FCHC Wound Care & Hyperbaric Center includes a comfortable waiting room, four treatment rooms, and a large room that houses the hyperbaric chambers.
+In addition to Dr. Nazzal and Program Director Bauer, the facility has five other staff members: a safety director and technician in the hyperbaric chamber room, a lead nurse, a wound care trained medical assistant, and a registration/precertification staff member.

 Patients should contact their primary care physician for a referral to the FCHC Wound Care & Hyperbaric Center.
 For more information, call 419-337-7832.